justinchoi001/liferay-learn-0/commerce/user-guide/sales/shipping/using-fedex-as-a-carrier-method/README.md

 1. Click the _Details_ tab.
 1. Switch the _Active_ toggle to _YES_.

-Your store is now configured to use FedEx as a shipping method.
-Note that your store can have multiple shipping methods enabled and as long as your credentials are valid, vendors may now select FedEx specific shipping options.
+The store is now configured to use FedEx as a shipping method.
+Note that the store can have multiple shipping methods enabled and as long as credentials are valid, sellers may now select FedEx specific shipping options.

 ## Additional Information